 The American Association of Pathologists’ Assistants was founded in 1972.
 The first training program was Duke University in Durham, NC, founded in response to a need for qualified assistants in the pathology laboratory fueled by a continuing shortage of pathology residents.
 The Pathologists’ Assistant tract continues to emerge as one of the fastest growing specialties in medicine, with opportunities available all over the US, Canada, and Australia.

-Loma Linda University Pathologists’ Assistant Program
+Loma Linda University Pathologists’ Assistant Program Mission and Goals

 The Pathologists’ Assistant program is a full-time, two year Master’s degree.
 The first year is didactic, with some exposure to the gross room and autopsy suite procedures, and frozen section training.
 The second year consists of clinical rotations and a comprehensive review course which prepares the student for the national certification examination.

 The Mission of the LLU Pathologists’ Assistant Program is to:

 - Educate the next generation of well-qualified, competent Allied Health Professionals as Pathologists’ Assistants.

 - Instill moral and ethical values in students to apply to their daily of practice of medicine and patient care.